reflectoring/reflectoring.github.io/_posts/2020-06-16-aws-acronyms-overview.md

 ﻿---
 title: "What is AWS?
-An overview with acronyms."
+An Overview with Acronyms."
 categories: [craft]
 modified: 2020-06-18
+author: "pratikdas"
 excerpt: "AWS is vast with all kinds of services under different domains.
+Most AWS services are referred to by their acronyms in regular conversations.
 This article introduces the most commonly used AWS services along with their acronyms."
 image:
   auto: 0028-stream
 ---

-***AWS -Amazon Web Services provides a cloud computing platform comprising services under a wide range of portfolios like compute, storage, networking, data, security, and many more.***This makes AWS vast and looks daunting to many newcomers.
-I will attempt to make this easy by describing some of the popular AWS services.
+***AWS-Amazon Web Services provides a cloud computing platform comprising of services under a wide range of portfolios like compute, storage, networking, data, security, and many more.***This makes AWS vast and looks daunting to many newcomers.
+I will attempt to make this easy here by describing a selection of AWS services along with their three-character acronyms.
+I have selected the services for this article, by thinking of the services required to build and run a customer-facing n-tier application.
+So you will come across the IAAS-Infrastructure as a service and PAAS-Platform as a service category of services.
+I have also included services under the serverless category, and services for running containers.
+I have not included services under specialized subjects like machine learning, IoT, security, and Big Data.

 ##  Choose your Regions and AZs to Run your Workloads
-One of the first decisions we make is where to run our applications?
+One of the first decisions we make is where to run our applications.
 Where are our servers located?
 We may like to host our applications closer to the location of our customers.
 AWS data centers are located all across the globe.
-AWS Regions and AZs](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) are essential entities of this global infrastructure.***An AWS Region is composed of multiple AZ-availability zones, with each AZ mapped to physical data centers located in that region.***
+[AWS Regions and AZs](https://aws.amazon.com/about-aws/global-infrastructure/regions_az/) are essential entities of this global infrastructure.***An AWS Region is composed of multiple AZ-availability zones, with each AZ mapped to physical data centers located in that region.***
 ***An AZ-Availability Zone is a logical data center within a region.***
 AWS resources are scoped either to a region, in an AZ, or are global.